Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Exoplanet Detection Using Radial Velocity Data

-We compare the performance of our adaptive Warp-U MCMC sampler to that of PT and Hamiltonian Monte Carlo (HMC) \citep[see][]{betancourt2015hamiltonian,neal2011mcmc}, in terms of its ability to recover the marginal posterior distribution of the {\it Mean Anomaly} physical parameter used in the Keplerian model introduced in \eqref{model1} and Section~\ref*{appendix:physical_model} of the online Supplementary Material.
-The Hamiltonian Monte Carlo sampling is performed using the \texttt{RStan} package; see \cite{stan_development_team_stan_2019} and \cite{Rstan_version}.
+\textbf{Comparison of Samplers}.
+We compare the performance of our adaptive Warp-U MCMC sampler to that of PT and Hamiltonian Monte Carlo (HMC) \citep[see][]{betancourt2015hamiltonian,neal2011mcmc}, in terms of its ability to recover the marginal posterior distribution of the {\it Mean Anomaly} physical parameter used in the Keplerian model detailed in Section~S.8 of the Supplementary Material.
+The Hamiltonian Monte Carlo sampling is performed using the \texttt{RStan} package \citep{stan_development_team_stan_2019,Rstan_version}.
 We focus on the {\it Mean Anomaly} because its posterior distribution is expected to be multimodal.
-The temperature grid needed for PT was tuned via the algorithm proposed in \cite{atchade2011towards}.
 To obtain a baseline for comparison, we also applied brute-force numerical integration (at a high computational cost) to obtain the true posterior distribution of the model parameters.
 The right panel of Figure~\ref{fig:realdatasampling} compares the marginal posterior distribution of the {\it Mean Anomaly} obtained under the three different sampling methods.
 The figure demonstrates that our adaptive Warp-U MCMC sampler more accurately recovers the marginal posterior distribution than PT and HMC.
 It is also worth noting that PT required substantial tuning, whereas our Warp-U MCMC method did not (the Stan package automatically ran tuning required for HMC).